 GreenTech Agenda 2021

-Join us on the 22-23rd September 2021 for the GreenTech for Ports & Terminals Conference, focused on the implementation and financing of sustainable technologies and the collaboration that will be required to drive industry-wide progress on decarbonisation.
+GreenTech for Ports & Terminals 2021 took place on the 22 & 23rd September 2021, focusing on the implementation and financing of sustainable technologies and the collaboration that will be required to drive industry-wide progress on decarbonisation.

-The agenda will showcase the leading projects, regulations and initiatives advocating for lower emissions and how collaboration between ports, terminals and shipping liners will be essential to achieve sustainability goals.
+The agenda showcased the leading projects, regulations and initiatives advocating for lower emissions and how collaboration between ports, terminals and shipping liners will be essential to achieve sustainability goals.

-Green projects and energy-efficient practices require significant capital, and our aim is to bring together the different financial institutions involved to discuss port expansion, infrastructure investments, risk profiles, green & sustainability-linked financing and more.
+Green projects and energy-efficient practices require significant capital.
+To address this, the green finance dedicated morning brought together the different financial institutions involved with the process and discussed port expansion, infrastructure investments, risk profiles, green/sustainable financing and more.

 Agenda at a Glance